In Python, data types can be divided into two main categories: value types and reference types

-This is common in many programming languages.
-Understanding the differences between the two is very important, or you might elegantly mess up at some point 😉.
+This is something common in many programming languages.
+Understanding the differences between both is very important (or you might elegantly mess up at some point 😉).

-If you want to learn more about Value Types and Reference Types
+If you want to learn more about Value and Reference Types

 check out the Introduction to Programming Course read more